This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It is hip and happening.
 Cool street art, funky cafes, amazing restaurants, a great nightlife, history with a lovely mix of modern.

-The weather was perfect.
-I usually complain that LA weather is bad when I go to the beaches as there is always a cool breeze off the ocean making it feel so much colder than it is.
+I usually complain that LA weather is bad when I go to beaches in LA as there is always a cool breeze off the ocean making it feel so much colder than it is.

 But in Downtown LA without the breeze, you get the warm, dry heat, which cools down to comfortable levels during the evening.

-Things to do in Downtown LA
+Cool Things to Do in Downtown Los Angeles

 Olympic Boulevard, a block away from LA Live, is where I saw the following street art.